Linear Adversarial Concept Erasure: Experiments

-We proceed to evaluate the impact of \method\ on deep classifiers with a focus on the fairness of the resulting classifiers. \citet{DBLP:journals/corr/abs-1901-09451} released a large dataset of short biographies collected from the web annotated for both binary gender and profession.
-We embed each biography with the \CLS\ representation in the last layer of BERT, run \cref{algorithm} to remove gender information from the \CLS\,, and then evaluate the performance of the model, after the intervention, on the main task of profession prediction.
+We now evaluate the impact of \method on the fairness of a profession classifier.
+We consider \citeposs{DBLP:journals/corr/abs-1901-09451} dataset of short biographies collected from the web, annotated with both binary gender and profession.
+We represent each biography with the \CLS representation in the last layer of BERT \citep{devlin-etal-2019-bert}, apply \method to erase gender from the \CLS representation, and then evaluate the performance of the classifier, after applying the orthogonal projection to the input representations, on the downstream task of profession prediction.

-\paragraph{Main-Task Classifiers.} We consider several deep profession classifiers: \begin{itemize} \item A multiclass logistic regression profession classifier over the frozen representations of pre-trained BERT (\bertafreezed); \item A pretrained BERT model finetuned to the profession classification task (\bertafinetuned); \item A pretrained BERT model finetuned to the profession classification task, trained adversarially for gender removal with the gradient-reversal layer method of \citet{ganin2015unsupervised} (\bertadv).
-We consider (1) a linear adversray (2) an MLP adversary with 1-hidden-layer of size 300 and ReLU activations. \end{itemize}
+We consider several profession classifiers. \begin{itemize} \item A multiclass logistic regression profession classifier that operates on the frozen representations of pre-trained BERT (\bertafreezed). \item A pretrained BERT model finetuned to the profession classification task (\bertafinetuned). \item A pretrained BERT model finetuned to the profession classification task, trained adversarially for gender removal with the gradient-reversal layer method of \citet{ganin2015unsupervised} (\bertadv).
+We consider (1) a linear adversary, and (2) an MLP adversary with $1$ hidden layer of size $300$ and ReLU activations. \end{itemize}